On Subadditive Duality for Conic Mixed-Integer Programs: Abstract

 \section{Abstract}

-It is known that the subadditive dual of a conic mixed-integer program is a strong dual under a strict feasibility requirement.
-In this paper, we show that the subadditive dual of a feasible conic mixed-integer program is a strong dual whenever it is feasible.
-Moreover, we show that this condition implies all known conditions for strong duality for both linear and conic mixed-integer programs.
-In addition, we prove that a conic mixed-integer program which is essentially strictly feasible or whose feasible region is bounded has a strong subadditive dual.
-As an intermediate result, we extend the so-called `finiteness property' from full-dimensional convex sets to sets that can be expressed as the intersection of a full-dimensional convex set and a Dirichlet convex set.
+In this paper, we show that the subadditive dual of a feasible conic mixed-integer program (MIP) is a strong dual whenever it is feasible.
+Moreover, we show that this dual feasibility condition is equivalent to feasibility of the conic dual of the continuous relaxation of the conic MIP.
+In addition, we prove that all known conditions and other `natural' conditions for strong duality, such as strict mixed-integer feasibility, boundedness of the feasible set or essentially strict feasibility imply that the subadditive dual is feasible.
+As an intermediate result, we extend the so-called `finiteness property' from full-dimensional convex sets to intersections of full-dimensional convex sets and Dirichlet convex sets.